Insider trading occurs when personnel with non-public, material information about a public corporation trade in its stock or other securities.

 In this case, the trader may not be indulging in illegal insider trading, as they did not decide on selling their owned stocks based on the non-public information.

 According to the original legislation, companies needed to establish countermeasures to prevent the leakage of sensitive information.
 However, as per a 2019 update to the regulation, public firms need to have a plan in place to deal with such security lapses and information leakages.

-With such stringent regulations against insider trading, attracting fine and/or imprisonment, investors need to ensure they do not partake in any such illicit activities, by knowing about the rules and regulations of the same.
+With such stringent regulations against insider trading, attracting fines and/or imprisonment, investors need to ensure they do not partake in any such illicit activities by knowing about the rules and regulations of the same.